 As a result of the unknowns that come with a fire-damaged house, a person can also see their stress level escalate.
 Maybe they are worried about a hidden danger like smoke damage or about a new fire occurring.

-Stress can be another issue that comes with buying a fire-damaged house
+Stress that comes with buying a fire-damaged house

 Stress is very harmful for a person’s health.
 Research shows that stress can damage everything from your gums to your heart and make you much more susceptible to getting everything from the common cold to cancer.